 The first was a smash and grab job shortly after the pharaoh had been buried, the thieves toppling things over, emptying boxes, ransacking the annex and removing items through small hole they had smashed in the door.
 After the robbery was discovered, the door was resealed and the access tunnel was filled in with limestone chippings.

 The second robbery was a bit more organized and required the thieves to clear out a small tunnel through the descending corridor that had been filled in.
 This time, archeologist estimate that over 60% of the jewelry in the tomb was taken along with various precious metals.
 But this mainly consisted of smaller items the thieves could easily get in and out of the small tunnel they had dug into the tomb.

 The tomb was again quickly resealed and then finally lost to history as it became buried under building debris and workers housing from the construction on KV 9 during the reign of Rameses IV.

-If you want to learn more about the tombs discovery and the mysterious curse, you’ll have to check out my article on the Howard Carter House!
+If you want to learn more about the tombs discovery and the mysterious curse, you can follow along with more of the story on my Winter Palace post!

 Learn more about the tomb and the work being done to restore it in a great video documentary put together by The Getty HERE!

 KNOW THAT NOT EVERY TOMB WILL BE OPEN WHEN YOU GO & ITS IMPOSSIBLE TO KNOW IN ADVANCE WHICH ONES WILL OR WON’T BE OPEN